peterkwkwan/Programming_Theory/blockchain/8_blockchain_problems.md

 - in 2021, the energy used to mine a single Bitcoin is equivalent to at least 13 years of a typical household electricity consumption

 ### Widespread adoption

+A lack of understanding is preventing a widespread consumer adoption of cryptocurrency